TheHive-Project/DigitalShadows2TH/README.md

 transformed into new cases using pre-defined incident response templates or added into existing ones.

-DigitalShadows2TH is written in Python 3.
+DigitalShadows2TH is written in Python 3 by TheHive Project.

 ## Overview
 DigitalShadows2TH is made of several parts: